mozilla/source/README.md

 Please ensure that you create your own SECRET_KEY and HMAC_KEY

-The existing database config points to sqlite for quick testing.
-If you'd rather switch to MySQL, you'll need to create a new database, adjust the DATABASES dict in source/settings/local.py accordingly, and then
+You can point your database config to sqlite for quick testing, or if you'd rather use MySQL, you'll need to create a new database.
+Adjust the DATABASES dict in source/settings/local.py accordingly, and then

 `python manage.py syncdb`

+The primary content apps are managed by django-south, so next run

+`python manage.py migrate articles`
+`python manage.py migrate code`
+`python manage.py migrate people`

 This repository includes a few fixtures with test articles, people, organizations and code records for you to play with.
 If you'd like to add them, next run

 `python manage.py loaddata test_data`
+`python manage.py loaddata taggit_test_data`

 And then it's time to fire it up!